UzayAnil/VillageTycoon/README.md

 # VillageTycoon
-A Forager-like game made with Unity.
+A Forager-like game made with Unity using Scriptables Objects.

 You can play this game here: